Switchful Logo

 Security robots will patrol your home

-Yes, the robots are coming in 2023, and Amazon Ring will be the first major home security company to add one with the debut of its Astro robot.
+Yes, the robots are coming, and Amazon Ring will be the first major home security company to add one with the debut of its Astro robot.
 (9) Astro consists of a base that sits on two large wheels with a display that resembles an iPad.
 It patrols your home using sensors that allow it to navigate around objects.
 Astro can investigate noises that it detects and deliver messages or small objects to occupants in the home.

 It can even perform simple tasks, which you can request via a smartphone.
 Wondering if you forgot to unplug that curling iron?
 Astro will roll to it and show you if it’s plugged in using its built-in video camera.
 Want to investigate a noise while you’re out?
 Astro is on it, providing video surveillance you can view from a smartphone.
 And, should Astro happen to find real trouble, it will set off your Ring alarm system.